 Compact fluorescent light bulbs (CFLs) are likely somewhere in your home.
-These common bulbs save money on your energy bill, but they contain a small amount of mercury.
+These common bulbs can save money on your energy bill, but they contain a small amount of mercury.
 If ingested or inhaled, mercury can be hazardous to your health.
 See IPC tips below for safe handling and disposal.

 A CFL is an energy-saving light bulb that fits into a standard light socket.
 A CFL lasts up to 10 times longer and uses less energy than regular light bulbs.